Refractive Lens Exchange (Clear Lens Extraction) for Myopia Correction

 Presentation

-Myopia usually develops in early or mid teens and stabilizes in early adulthood.
-It presents as blurry distant vision.
+Myopia typically develops in a progressive fashion through childhood or adolescence and stabilizes in early adulthood.
+It presents as blurry uncorrected distance vision.

 Indications